bio-ontology-research-group/onto2vec/README.md

     ```
     perl getAnnotations.pl
     ```
-    This script should create a file called *annotations.lst* with all experimental annotation axioms using *hasFunction* as the relation between proteins and their functions .
+    This script should create a file called *annotationAxiom.lst* with all experimental annotation axioms using *hasFunction* as the relation between proteins and their functions .
-    - The
+   - To make sure the annotation axioms are complete, we need to propagate the annotations up in the GO DAG.To do that save the file *AddAncestors.pl* to the *Onto2Vec* directory.
+   - Open the terminal and run
+    ```
+       perl AddAncestors.pl
+    ```
+    The file *annotationAxiom.lst* should now be complete and includes all the needed annotation axioms.
+    - At this point, the GO ontology axioms and the annotation axioms needs to be merged into one corpus.
+To do that, open the terminal in the *Onto2Vec* directory and run:
+      ```
+      cat axioms.lst annotationAxiom.lst > AllAxioms.lst
+      ```

 ## Representation Learning